Navigating the Common Application: Courses & Grades Report & Self-Reported Academic Record & Transcript System

 Since the CGR is part of the Common Application, there’s no need to create a separate account.
 You’ll be able to see which colleges you are applying to require the CGR.

-How to Complete the CGR and SRAR
+How to Complete the CGR and STARS

 1. Have Your Transcript: We can’t overstate the importance of having your transcript in front of you as you fill out the CGR and STARS.
 Please note a transcript is different than a report card.
 Your transcript should have all of your final grades from 9th to 11th grade.